vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 local running GitLab instance to the internet.
 However, both of these services, at least in their hosted forms, place limitations on the number of open connections and the max size of files being uploaded.
-As such neither of them, even in the paid plans, will work with proxying the `docker pull` and `docker push` commands to the container registry.
+As such neither of them, even in the paid plans, work with proxying the `docker pull` and `docker push` commands to the container registry.

 #### Test changes to `Auto-DevOps.gitlab-ci.yml` on GitLab.com

-If you are only changing `Auto-DevOps.gitlab-ci.yml` then you will be able to just copy and paste this into a `.gitlab-ci.yml` on a project on GitLab.com to test it out.
-This won't work if you're also testing this with corresponding changes to code.
+If you are only changing `Auto-DevOps.gitlab-ci.yml`, you are able to just copy and paste this into a `.gitlab-ci.yml` on a project on GitLab.com to test it out.
+This doesn't work if you're also testing this with corresponding changes to code.

 #### Use some seed data for viewing stuff in the UI